Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Our beta implementation does not currently include implementations for any ONE+ directives.
 In addition, due to a glitch in the ONE+ parser, we recommend that only tabs be used for indentation in Kaeon FUSION code.
-Furthermore,
-documentation for the standard interface regarding list and string related commands is not up to date with the specification.
 The aforementioned issues should be resolved by mid December, 2017.

+Finally,
-We plan on releasing a more advanced version of our IDE in early 2018.
+we plan on releasing a more advanced version of our IDE in early 2018 to make up for the current version's shortcomings.
-When the newer IDE is realeased, Kaeon FUSION will be out of Beta.

 ## Contact info